Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Assessing the Accuracy and Utility of Just-In-Time Objectives

 \subsubsection{Just-in-time Objectives for Evaluation}

 Our best-of-N evaluations explore whether JIT objectives can serve as effective evaluators.
 In both studies, we find that JIT objectives allow us to sample effectively to produce preferred candidates even from among a pool of JIT generations: Best-of-100 outputs achieve a win rate of 75.0\% in Study 1 and 57.6\% in Study 2 over Best-of-10 and Best-of-1 (i.e., no evaluation) outputs (\autoref{fig:screen_survey}D, \autoref{fig:prolific_survey}D).
 Across head-to-head comparisons, the higher-N candidate won at higher rates (Study 1: 61.9\%, Study 2: 59.2\%), indicating that the JIT evaluator helps to sift through the noise and select more user-aligned candidates.
 However, there may be diminishing returns for additional sampling: in Study 2, Best-of-100 only achieved a 3.5\% improvement in win rate.
-One possibility is that it is already possible to max out performance at a relatively small sample size, so additional samples merely reproduce the same caliber of results.
-Another possibility is that to better support test-time scaling using the JIT evaluator, we may need to introduce greater variation in our JIT generation process.
+One reason may be that it is already possible to max out performance at a small sample size for these tasks, so additional samples merely reproduce the same caliber of results.
+Another possibility is that to better support test-time scaling using the JIT evaluator, we may need to introduce greater variation in our JIT generations.

-Finally, though this study was primarily designed as a rating task, participants proactively shared their excitement about the JIT outputs in an optional final text field of the study, perhaps compelled because the system surfaced AI feedback on tasks of personal importance.
+Finally, though this study was primarily designed as a rating task, participants proactively shared their excitement about the JIT outputs in an optional final text field of the study, perhaps compelled because the system surfaced AI feedback on tasks from their own daily lives.
 Participants indicated that the system surfaced valuable ideas that hadn't occurred to them before, such as P27: ``\textit{These were a series of short stories and it never occurred to me to link them all together in one story with a cohesive narrative, I'm thrilled about it!}'' and P56: ``\textit{The feedback for the code is fantastic.
 I didn't realize that I had vulnerabilities that could be exploited.}'' Some participants indicated surprise at what the system could do with a screenshot alone: ``\textit{I'm very impressed at how this AI bot understands what I need to do}'' (P41), ``\textit{I'm surprised how helpful these responses are, honestly}'' (P123).
 These participant responses present promising evidence that just-in-time objectives can unlock utility to users beyond what they typically encounter with available LLMs.